BASED IN SLIGO, IRELAND

 Sine

 Sunset - Initially founded in 1980 as an outlet for releases by The Kim Newport Band, the Sligo based label developed a close relationship with Headford Studios outside of Tuam and released a series of records for artists that recorded in the studio, including The Duskey Sisters, Pluto, Donal McLynn, Joan and the Silver Wings, Vinnie Mongan and T.J.
 Farrell.
-The label's last release was in 1983.
+The label was dormant between 1983 and 2011, but released a new CD single by Kim Newport in May, 2011.

 Tara Record's had it start (as many Irish labels did) in a record shop.
 The shop was owned by Jack Fitzgerald of Dublin.
 In the early 70's, Christy Moore released an album called Prosperous which went nowhere but featured the future lineup of Planxty and to satisfy demand from his customers, Jack Fitzgerald bought the rights to the album and released it on a label of convenience calling it Tara Records.
 In the thirty plus years since, the label, under the direction of MD, John Cook, has been a mainstay of the Irish traditional music scene.

-Target/Pye - Target was started by The Tom Costello Organization in 1967.
+Target - Target was started by The Tom Costello Organization in 1967.
 It's products were distributed in the United Kingdom by Pye records and hence, they used the same numbering and catalog system as Pye.
+The label replaced the little known Checker label.
 Info from Paddy Brennan's, Golden Era of Irish Showbands.

 Tempo - Label run by Tony Boland in the mid 1960's.
 This info from Paddy Brennan's Golden Era of Irish Showbands.